 If you cook it for a long time, it will absorb some of the liquid it is cooked in.
 This will make it chewy and dense.
 So, be careful not to overcook it.

-Pesto Gnocchi and Asparagus
+15-Minute Pesto Gnocchi

-- food processor (for pesto sauce)
+- food processor

 - large skillet